Vivian French: Life

-Vivian French was born in Bedfordshire and educated at Exeter University.
+Vivian French was born in Bedfordshire and educated at Cheltenham Ladies’ College and Exeter University.
 She has worked as an actor, for the National Book League, and as a community drama worker.
 As well as writing story books for young children, she has written plays and poetry.

 According to data from the Public Lending Right, French was the 36th most borrowed author, and the 20th most borrowed children's author, from UK public libraries in 2011–2012.

 A tutor in the Illustration Department at Edinburgh College of Art, Vivian is also co-founder of Picture Hooks, a mentoring scheme for young professional illustrators.
 In 2012 she was Guest Selector at the Edinburgh International Book Festival.

 French was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to literature, literacy, illustration, and the arts.

 Her series Tales from the Five Kingdoms has been described as "hilarious adventures with wicked witches, trolls, bats and fairy-tale magic" (Books for Keeps) and the Sunday Telegraph has called French "a sublime story-teller".